Biography

 established and has made available his complete catalog of works for

-which he has retrieved all rights.
-He is an annual award winning
+has retrieved all rights.
+He is an annual award winning member of ASCAP.

 In 2005 Ed Madden and his wife Kathy have made their home in